polserver/polserver/README.md

 ---------

 You need atleast cmake version 3.0.

+**Recommended:**
-Open the cmake gui select the CMakeLists.txt in the root folder and select your installed Visual Studio version e.g. `Visual Studio 15 2015 Win64`.
-As build directory it is recommended to use `bin-build`.
-Now simply press configure+generate and you can directly open the solution file in your IDE.
+Open the *CMake GUI* select the the root folder as source code folder, select the `bin-build` subfolder as "where to build the binaries" folder, and select your installed Visual Studio version e.g. `Visual Studio 15 2015 Win64`.
+Now simply press configure+generate+open project and it will directly open the solution file in your IDE.
 After building the binaries are located in the `bin` folder.

+**Not Recommended:**
+If you are using *Visual Studio 2017*, you can try using the integraded CMake: use the `open folder` function and select the root folder.
+CMake will take a while to load: wait until the `CMAKE` manu appears, then you can use it to start the build, make sure to have the `Realease` mode selected.

 Minimum compiler version: Visual Studio 2015

 <b>Warning:</b> We can not easily debug dumps from self-compiled cores.
 Make sure you save the `.pdb` and `.exe`!